 Glyn Jones was born in Durban and after university and drama school he toured South Africa with the National Theatre Company before hitch-hiking and working his passage to London.
 On arriving in England, he took a job with The Sunday Times, then Kemsley Newspapers, and started writing plays in his spare time.
 His first acting engagement was in a summer season of weekly rep at the old Tivoli Theatre, New Brighton, extra work on television and a second summer season, this time on the Isle of Wight.
 Out of work periods saw him working in pubs, at Joe Lyons' Cadby Hall, for a small time publisher and cleaning people's houses.
 All the time he continued to write and has had ten plays produced, the first in England being OH BROTHER! in Ipswich.
 Others include, in London, EARLY ONE MORNING at the Arts Theatre, CHAMPAGNE CHARLIE, based on the life of the great Music Hall star, George Leybourne, at the Mayfair Theatre (Also on tour), and THE 88 at the Old Vic.
+THRILLER OF THE YEAR continuously plays in Germany.
 Two plays, GENERATIONS and RED IN THE MORNING have been produced in the United States and three plays have been published by Samuel French.
-In Germany THRILLER OF THE YEAR continues to be produced and in December 2015 HEAR THE HYENA LAUGH premièred in Bielefeld, Germany.

 As an actor, in London he appeared in REUNION IN VIENNA at The Piccadilly, THE GREAT SOCIETY, SOMETHING BURNING, TREASURE ISLAND, all at the Mermaid, STREAMERS at The Roundhouse, A COAT OF VARNISH and CAPTAIN BRASSBOUND'S CONVERSION at The Haymarket, MEASURE FOR MEASURE at The Open Space, TSAFENDAS at The Almost Free.
 He has also played leading roles in many provincial theatres, on tours and on the continent.
 His television appearances have been numerous and he has also worked in film and on radio.